Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Someone who points out your flaws to you is not necessarily your enemy.
-Someone who speaks of your virtues is not necessarily your friend."
+> "Here is the test to find whether your mission on earth is finished.
+If you're alive, it isn't."
-> — **Zen Proverb**
+> — **Richard Bach**

 ---